 The due dates for business taxes, returns, and documents vary greatly, depending on the type of business you run, what types of documents you’re using, whether you’re paying estimated taxes, and so forth.
 In general, though, most documents must be sent within the first few months of the year.

-In the United States, corporate tax returns are not public record.
+In the United States, corporate tax returns are not public records.
 Other nations may have other rules, which is important if you do business internationally.

 Business tax registration is when you register your business with a state or local government entity.
 Typically, you’ll do this only if your business is likely to report sales taxes or tax withholding for employees.